UrbanIntelligenceLab/measuring-inequality-in-community-resilience-to-natural-disasters/README.md

 # Summary
-This repository documents the data processing and analysis perform on the data to support the findings presented in the article **"Measuring Inequality in Community Resilience to Natural Disasters Using Large-scale Mobility Data"** published in *Nature Communications*.
+This repository documents the data processing and the analysis performed on the data to support the findings presented in the article **"Measuring Inequality in Community Resilience to Natural Disasters Using Large-scale Mobility Data"** published in *Nature Communications*.

 ## Title: Measuring Inequality in Community Resilience to Natural Disasters Using Large-scale Mobility Data